Generates Hono JSX (.tsx) files from the compiler's IR. Works with Hono and any JSX-compatible TypeScript backend.

 Output:

-For loops with child components, the adapter generates unique instance IDs per iteration using the loop index or a key prop.
+Loop markers (<!--bf-loop-->...<!--bf-/loop-->) are used for reconciliation.
+For child components in loops, the adapter generates unique instance IDs per iteration using the loop index or key.